Lehkeda/android_device_samsung_m51_pbrp/README.md

-Resurrection Remix device tree for the Samsung M51
+PBRP device tree for the Samsung M51
 =================================================

 | Basic                   | Spec Sheet                                                                                                                     |